Scientific Advisory Board

 John Hazle, Ph.D. is Professor and Chair of the Department of Imaging Physics at one of the world’s largest cancer research and treatment centers.
 In his role on the Imagion Biosystems’ Board of Directors, John represents the interests and professional requirements of an uncompromising customer who buys and uses advanced diagnostic

 instrumentation on a daily basis.
 Dr. Hazle is a medical physicist with over 25 years of experience.
 He is board-certified and licensed in Texas for both therapeutic and diagnostic medical physics.
 His research interests include image-guided therapy, pre- clinical imaging, and novel early detection technologies.
-Dr. Hazle is highly sought-after as an academic and business collaborator, and he services on multiple institutional committees, engages as a medical imaging expert with industry partners, and is a reviewer for six peer-reviewed scientific journals.
+Dr. Hazle is highly sought-after as an academic and business collaborator, and he serves on multiple institutional committees, engages as a medical imaging expert with industry partners, and is a reviewer for six peer-reviewed scientific journals.
 Dr. Hazle holds the Barnard W. Biedenharn Chair in Cancer Research and has a faculty appointment with the University of Texas Graduate School of Biomedical Sciences.
 Following Bachelor’s and Master’s degree studies at the University of Kentucky, Dr. Hazle earned his PhD degree in Biophysics from the University of Texas Health Science Center at Houston.

 Prof Lisa Horvath is the Director, Department of Medical Oncology, and inaugural Director of Research at the Chris O’Brien Lifehouse.
 She is also the Professor of Medical Oncology (Genitourinary cancer) at the University of Sydney and Head of Clinical Prostate Cancer Research at the Garvan Institute for Medical Research.
 She has an active clinical practice and is involved with a large number of clinical trials in prostate and colorectal cancers in addition to phase I trial work.